torognes/vsearch/man/commands/fragments/option_relabel_sha1.md

 `--relabel_sha1`
-: Relabel sequences using the SHA1 message digest algorithm applied to each sequence.
-It is similar to the `--relabel_md5` option but uses the SHA1 algorithm instead of the MD5 algorithm.
-SHA1 generates a 160-bit (20-byte) digest that is represented by 20 hexadecimal numbers (40 symbols).
-The probability of a collision (two non-identical sequences resulting in the same digest) is smaller for the SHA1 algorithm than it is for the MD5 algorithm.
-Use `--sizeout` to conserve the abundance annotations.
+: Replace each sequence header with the SHA1 digest derived from the sequence itself.
+The sequence is converted to upper case, and each 'U' is replaced with a 'T' before computation of the digest.
+The SHA1 digest is a 160-bit value, represented by a string of 40 ascii characters.
+Each pair of characters encodes an hexadecimal value, ranging from x00 to xff.
+See `sha1(3)` for more details on MD5, and `--relabel_md5` for an alternative algorithm.
+Former headers are discarded.
+Annotations can be conserved with the corresponding options (`--lengthout`, `--eeout`, and `--sizeout`).